The Most Common Mistakes

-Customer service is a term that describes the help a company offers to its clients before, during, and after they make purchases whenever they encounter problems, have questions, make enquiries, and more.
+Customer service is a term that describes the help a company offers to its clients before, during, and after they make purchases whenever they encounter problems, have questions, make inquiries, and more.

-High-quality customer service is absolutely fundamenta in orderl for a business to be successful.
+High-quality customer service is absolutely fundamental in order for a business to be successful.
 Whether you run a B2B or a B2C company, you must ensure your customer service is top quality because without happy, returning customers there is little chance that your company will survive.
 Let’s check out the importance of customer service in numbers:

 - 96% of consumers worldwide consider customer service an important factor when it comes to their brand loyalty

 - 90% of customers are likely to be influenced by positive reviews when purchasing something

 - Excellent customer service is ranked number 1 out of all factors contributing the most to the level of trust that consumers have with a company

 - 89% of consumers switch to other companies upon experiencing bad customer service